MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 ---
 # Record Special Sales Prices and Discounts
 > [!NOTE]
-> In 2020 release wave 2 we released streamlined processes for setting up and managing sales prices and discounts.
-Whether or not you are using the new processes depends on whether your administrator has enabled the **New sales pricing experience** feature update in **Feature Management**.
+> In 2020 release wave 2 we released streamlined processes for setting up and managing prices and discounts.
+If you're a new customer using that version, you're using the new experience.
+If you're an existing customer, whether you are using the new experience depends on whether your administrator has enabled the **New sales pricing experience** feature update in **Feature Management**.
 For more information, see [Enabling Upcoming Features Ahead of Time](/dynamics365/business-central/dev-itpro/administration/feature-management.md).
-Option 2 in the steps in this topic describe the new processes.

 The price and discount agreements that apply when selling to customers must be defined so that the agreed rules and values are applied to sales documents.

 When you have recorded special prices and line discounts for sales and purchases, [!INCLUDE[d365fin](includes/d365fin_md.md)] ensures that your profit on item trade is always optimal by automatically calculating the best price on sales and purchase documents, and on job and item journal lines.
 For more information, see [Best Price Calculation](sales-how-record-sales-price-discount-payment-agreements.md#best-price-calculation).

-Concerning prices, you can have a special sales price inserted on sales lines if a certain combination of customer, item, minimum quantity, unit of measure, or starting/ending date exists.
+Concerning prices, you can have a special sales price inserted on sales lines if a certain combination of customer, item, minimum quantity, unit of measure, and starting and ending dates exists.

 Concerning discounts, you can set up and use two types of sales discounts: